zeptofine/Blender-Launcher-V2/docs/mkdocs/installation.md

 !!! info "About AUR Packages"

-    - The packages are based on this repo, but the AUR repos are not maintained by the maintainers
+    - The AUR packages are based on this repo, but they are not maintained by core contributors of BLV2.

 !!! info "Blender Version Manager Users"